velysebee/portfolio_v2/content/pages/about.md

       Film/Animation/Video.
 In my junior thesis projects and thesis film, "[Chasing Butterflies](/chasing-butterflies)" I explored narrative
-      storytelling without dialogue and blending techniques and aesthetics of traditional media in my digital media.
-I worked as a production lead on my projects as well as a collaborative film, "[Curse Reverse](/curse-reverse)".
+      storytelling without dialogue and blending techniques and aesthetics of traditional media in my digital animation.
+I worked as a production lead on my projects as well as on a collaborative animated film, "[Curse Reverse](/curse-reverse)".